-We have adopted an operating model for our auto sales business, which we believe aligns the economic interests of our Dealerships with our overall business.
+We have adopted an operating model for our auto sales business, which we believe it aligns the economic interests of our Dealerships with our overall business.
 We provide capital, a unified brand, technology system and operational coordination to our Dealerships, in which we retain majority control.
 Under this model, all of the cash flows, operational activities and financial and accounting recordkeeping across our Dealerships are centrally managed.
 Marketing and promotional activities are also centrally managed, although certain aspects may be executed at the Dealership level.
 We also support Dealerships with our Dealer SaaS Platform.
-Powered by big data and AI, the platform provides our Dealerships with market insights and dealer management functionality, including inventory management, used car assessment, customer management, financing management and reporting, and assists them in making day-to-day operational decisions.
+Powered by big data and AI, the platform provides our Dealerships with market insights and dealer management functionality, including inventory management, used car assessment, customer management, order management, financing management and reporting, and assists them in making day-to-day operational decisions.
 It also empowers our Dealerships' sales via data mining, analysis of existing customer data and online lead generation.
 We believe that our dealership model promotes customer loyalty and provides significant operational advantages, by introducing standard practices, such as operational rules, legal documentation and processes.
 It also creates a common culture to promote bonding and buy-in among our direct employees, dealers and other workers across our platform.

 Our internal team for Dealership management is responsible for day-to-day operational matters as well as development and expansion of our Dealership network.
-One of their responsibilities is to monitor compliance with the operational obligations for the management of our Dealerships.
-We refers to these obligations as the "constitution" governing the management of Dealerships.
+One of their responsibilities is to monitor the compliance with the operational obligations for the management of our Dealerships.
+We refer to these obligations as the "constitution" which governing the management of Dealerships.
 They include:

-- \cdot synchronize of the financial system, business processes and rules and regulations with our platform, such as: - $o\quad \ \ financial\ regulations,\ which\ cover\ use\ of\ funds,\ revenue\ recognition\ and\ other\ accounting\ regulations;$ - o vehicle procurement standards; - o vehicle evaluation and quality control, relating to used car evaluation, certification and pricing; - o inventory management, which covers warehousing and outbound regulations; - vehicle sales regulations, which cover display and marketing; - o personnel and organization structure regulations; and - o management regulations, which relate to facility development and management; - \cdot adoption of our Dealer SaaS Platform, which is the primary tool for monitoring compliance; and - · adoption of our governance structure, which requires that each special purpose vehicle's board consists of three directors, two of whom are appointed by us.
+- · synchronize of the financial system, business processes and rules and regulations with our platform, such as: - o financial regulations, which cover use of funds, revenue recognition and other accounting regulations; - vehicle procurement standards; - o vehicle evaluation and quality control, relating to used car evaluation, certification and pricing; - o inventory management, which covers warehousing and outbound regulations; - o vehicle sales regulations, which cover display and marketing; - o personnel and organization structure regulations; and - o management regulations, which relate to facility development and management; - adoption of our Dealer SaaS Platform, which is the primary tool for monitoring compliance; and - establishment of our governance structure, which requires that each special purpose vehicle's board consists of three directors, two of whom are appointed by us.